 By Beth Giebel, Esq.

-Employers are can be surprised, and frustrated, to learn that an employee who’s injured while violating company safety rules can still receive workers’ compensation benefits.
+Employers can be surprised and frustrated to learn that an employee who is injured while violating company safety rules can still receive workers’ compensation benefits.

 This isn’t always the case.

-In these situations, it is possible to deny liability for an injury on the basis of the "prohibited act" defense, but the injury must occur when the employee violates a clearly stated, and consistently enforced, prohibited act, policy or rule.
+In these situations, it is possible to deny liability for an injury on the basis of the "prohibited act" defense, but the employee's injury must occur as a direct result of a violation of a clearly stated, and consistently enforced, prohibited act, policy or rule.

-A Minnesota case illustrates the applicability of defense.
+A Minnesota case illustrates the applicability of this defense.

 In Smith v Metro Transit , the employee, a bus driver, was driving his route when a passenger wanted to get off at a non-designated stop.
-The employee did not feel it was safe, so declined.
+The employee did not feel it was safe, so declined to stop.
 At the next designated stop, the passenger spat in the employee's face as he exited the bus.
-The employee then got of the bus and chased after the passenger.
+The employee then got off the bus and chased after the passenger.
 When the employee caught up with the passenger, the passenger shoved the employee, causing him to fall and injure his shoulder.

 Employee injured while violating policy